 There are five main categories to what travel gear we need to pack: clothing, toiletries, camera gear, living essentials, and travel essentials.
 Our camera gear is probably the only thing that isn’t much different from a shorter trip (with maybe a few minor cutbacks), but there are certainly variances on the others.

 Just behind camera gear, clothing is forefront on our minds.
 Instead of packing 10 unique outfits and doing a massive load of laundry upon our return, our mindset has shifted to the minimum articles of clothing absolutely necessary to get us to the next sink for hand-washing.
 We also want each item to be durable and useful in multiple situations – mix and match are ideal!
 And bonus if they don’t stink between washings, because who knows if we’d need to wear them more than once before we can do laundry?

 Therefore, our go-to is merino wool.
 It’s anti-microbial, so it doesn’t stink, it washes easily, and it’s super quick to dry.

 When selecting clothing, we want it to be:

 The key to clothing is layers.
-Have lightweight layers for the warmer days, with warmer layers available for the colder ones.
+Start with lightweight layers for the warmer days, and add warmer layers for the colder ones.
 Mix and match as necessary.

-- 2 wool sweaters/vests (mix and match possibilities)
+- Outer wool sweaters/vests (mix and match possibilities)

-- 1 pair sweatpants (can double as PJs!)
+- Pants: ultralight convertible (and pickpocket-proof!) and sweatpants (can double as PJs!)